netscaler/netscaler-terraform-modules/aws/cluster/serial_add/README.md

-# Automating Citrix ADC Cluster - for Apple
+# Automating Citrix ADC Cluster - for CUSTOMERNAME

-The below documentation gives a overview on the provision Citrix ADC clustering using Terraform tool
+The below documentation provides an overview on the provisioning of Citrix ADC clustering using Terraform tool

 ## Pre-requisities
 1. Terraform v.12.0+